 The student must describe all the tools, wording will vary to the examples provided, however acceptable responses need to demonstrate they understand the tool and its use.
-A sample answer is provided, but these do not limit the student.
+Examples are provided, but these do not limit the student.
+Accept similar variations of the following: